aimacode/aima-python/CONTRIBUTING.md

 - I have set `--max-line-length 100`, not 79.
 - You don't need two spaces after a sentence-ending period.
 - Strunk and White is [not a good guide for English](http://chronicle.com/article/50-Years-of-Stupid-Grammar/25497).
 - I prefer more concise docstrings; I don't follow [Pep 257](https://www.python.org/dev/peps/pep-0257/).
+In most cases, a one-line docstring suffices.
+It is rarely necessary to list what each argument does; the name of the argument usually is enough.
 - Not all constants have to be UPPERCASE.
 - At some point I may add [Pep 484](https://www.python.org/dev/peps/pep-0484/) type annotations, but I think I'll hold off for now;
   I want to get more experience with them, and some people may still be in Python 3.4.